-For over 30 years our Club has supported Avon Swifts Disabled Sports Team as the Avon represdentatives at the annual Rotary English Disabled Sports Compeetition held in Coventry.
+For over 30 years our Club has supported Avon Swifts Disabled Sports Team (now rebranded as Swift Inclusive Sports) as the Avon represdentatives at the annual Rotary English Disabled Sports Competition held in Coventry.
 Sadly, however the games have now been cancelled.

-Avon Swifts have also held an annual swimming gala in Bristol.
-We as a club also support this event.
-The Swifts have reorganised and now focus much of their activity on swimming.
-The charity provides general information of sporting activities for people with a disability, and it runs regular Swimming sessions for the disabled and their families along with the Annual Swimming Gala.
+Avon Swifts had also held an annual swimming gala in Bristol.
+Under the Swift Inclusive Sports banner Rotary support this event.
+Swift Inclusive Sports now focus much of their activity on swimming.
+The charity provides general information of sporting activities for people with a disability, and it runs regular swimming sessions for the disabled and their families along with the Annual Swimming Gala.